 The Metropolitan Police Department (MPD) has enforcement authority in the District of Columbia and has concurrent jurisdiction with Howard University campuses (except for the North Campus).
-However, in the case of major crimes, such as homicides and sexual assaults, the local law enforcement agency would be the lead agency that conducts the criminal investigation.
-HUDPS has entered into Memorandum of Understanding (MOUs) with the Metropolitan Police Department to coordinate crime prevention and investigative efforts of both agencies.
+In the case of major crimes, (i.e. homicides and sexual assaults) the local law enforcement agency would be the lead agency that conducts the criminal investigation.
+HUDPS has Memoranda of Understanding (MOUs) with the Metropolitan Police Department to coordinate crime prevention and investigative efforts of both agencies.

 Based on these MOUs, the local law enforcement agency may lead or assist with investigating crime incidents that occur on and off-campus and will be contacted at the request of a victim.
-Members of HUDPS and Campus Security Authorities will help any victim who wants to file a criminal report with the local law enforcement agency, but the victim retains the right to file a criminal report and/or seek prosecution at any time.
+Members of HUDPS and Campus Security Authorities will support any community member impacted by crime who wants to file a criminal report with the local law enforcement agency, but the victim retains the right to file a criminal report and/or seek prosecution at any time.